lavinianataniela05/lavinianataniela05/README.md

 <p align="center">
   <strong>Thanks for stopping by!</strong>
   <br>
-  <sub>Building thoughtful interfaces, one component at a time.</sub>
+  <sub>Building thoughtful digital experiences, one component at a time.</sub>
 </p>